Mberenice/onlinewebsite/README.md

 Database Configuration
 For the application to function correctly, it may require database support.
 Ensure that:

-Install Apache: Download and install Apache as part of the XAMPP package.
 Connect MySQL: Make sure your MySQL database is properly connected with your project.
 You can configure the database settings in your application to match the database setup in XAMPP.
 Import Database: Import any necessary database files or scripts (e.g., SQL dump files) into your local MySQL database using phpMyAdmin or the command-line tools provided by XAMPP.